jabafett/quill/docs/README.md

 - 🤖 **AI-Powered Generation**: Intelligent commit message suggestions using state-of-the-art language models
 - 🎯 **Conventional Commits**: Automatically formatted according to the conventional commits specification
-- 🎨 **Interactive UI**: Beautiful terminal interface for selecting and editing commit messages
+- 🎨 **Interactive UI**: Beautiful terminal interface for selecting and editing commit messages, including a fully-featured suggest UI for commit groupings
 - ⚡ **Multiple Providers**: Support for OpenAI, Gemini, Anthropic, and Ollama
 - 🔒 **Secure**: API keys stored securely in your system's keyring
 - 🚀 **Performance**: Rate limiting and retry mechanisms built-in
 - ⚙️ **Configurable**: Extensive configuration options for customizing behavior
+- 🧩 **Commit Grouping Suggestions**: Use `quill suggest` to analyze changes and get AI-powered suggestions for logical commit groups, with auto-staging and commit support

 ## Quick Start